jeffwdiaz/QuickUseDrugs/docs/Project_Zomboid_API_Reference.md

 - **Events.OnGameStart.Add(function fn)**: Register a callback that runs after the game starts and Lua is initialized.

-  - Used in both mods to initialize configurations and set up event listeners.
+  - Used to initialize configurations and set up event listeners.
   - Docs: PZwiki Modding hub (search for "Events"), official JavaDocs for event types vary by build.

 - **Events.OnKeyPressed.Add(function(keyCode))**: Registers a callback for keyboard input; receives an integer key code.
-  - Used to trigger mod-specific logic when configured keys are pressed.
+  - Used to trigger custom logic when configured keys are pressed.
   - Note: Compare `key` against your configured key codes.

 ### Player and Context